msrivastav13/DX-Code-Companion/README.md

     ![Save LWC Bundle Files](./images/lwcSave.gif)

-3. **Retrieve Source in DX Source format from Managed/Unmamaged package**
+3.**Retrieve Source in DX Source format from Managed/Unmamaged package**

     Right click and click "Retrieve DX Source From Package" menu .
 Provide the name of the managed/unmanaged package in input box and press enter .